TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 ## Section 2 - Running frahmmer searches

-This section of the tutorial will focus on the tool frahmmer, which performs frameshift aware translated homology search using pHMMs and dynamic programming.
+This section of the tutorial will focus on the tool frahmmer.
 This tool allows the user to perform translated annotate of protein-coding DNA even when mutations or sequencing errors have introduced frameshifts.
 Each of the practices in this section will involve running a frahmmer search with a different set of input formats,  options, and outputs.

 <details><summary>Practice 7: running a simple frahmmer search</summary>
 <p>

 Every frahmmer search requires two inputs - the query and the target.
 In this practice, you will use the single pHMM you copied to its own file in Practice 5 (RIB.hmm) as the query.
 For the target, you will use a single DNA sequence in the file seq1.fa, and the -o flag will be used to direct the hit data and alignment to the file RIB.out.
-Run the following command:
+You will also use the flag '-o' to ridect the output to the file RIB.out rather tahn standard out.

 ```bash
    % frahmmer -o RIB.out RIB.hmm seq1.fa
 ```

-The file RIB.out should contain a single hit between the Ribosomal_S19e protein and the DNA sequence.
-In Section 3 we will examine this output in detail.
+ The file RIB.out should now contain a single hit between the Ribosomal_S19e protein family and the DNA sequence.

 </p>
 </details>